cnovrup/p6_project/README.md

 ` get_proj()` - takes a 3D vector (error vector) and returns the image projection of this vectors endpoint.
 Useful to see where the estimator believes the plant is.

+## bounding_boxer
+Contains the matlab code to automatically draw bounding boxes around the plant. bounding_boxer.m contains the main code for this, and in the file, the 3D world point along with the dimensions of the 3D bounding box is specified.
+It needs 4 folders in the same directory, called "images", "data", "bounding_box" and "bb_images".
+They contain the images to be labeled, the data about the camera position relative to the manipulator base, bounding box data and the images with the bounding box drawn.
+These folders need to be created manually.
+It does not matter what the image files are called, as long as an image file has the same name as the corresponding data file.
+The default file type is png, but can be changed in the script. if `savebox = false` it will not save images with the bounding box, which is recommended for large sets of data.
+If set to true, it will save the images with bounding box drawn on them.